alastria/alastria-node/INSTALAR_VALIDATOR.md

     $ cd ~/alastria-node
     $ git status
-    On branch develop
+    On branch testnet2
-    Your branch is up-to-date with 'origin/develop'.
+    Your branch is up-to-date with 'origin/testnet2'.
     Changes not staged for commit:
       (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)